mattiasgustavsson/yarnspin/README.md

 When a character is added to a location using the `chr` statement, the `short` name is displayed in the list to the left on the screen.

 When a dialog is playing, the longer `name` is displayed above the portrait picture defined as `face`.
 All portrait images must be in the `faces` folder.
+There are 1000 auto generated portrait images included, but you can of course make your own as well.

 ### Globals